MarcelMeurer/WVD-Hydra/README.md

 Release | Date | Changes & Notes
 --- | --- | ---
+1.0.8.60 | 2024-09-25 | Change: Hosts in "Need Assistance" mode (not failed) will count as "available" and to the host pool capacity.
+Additionally, hosts in "Need Assistance" mode are deallocated by autoscale (that is different from the last versions) - Note: If a host failed (e.g. during a non accessible AppAttach package), the host will stay running but no longer counting to the capacity.
+That can cause the start / creation of addition hosts and results into a loop starting all hosts or creating the max. number of new hosts.
+Always ensure not having a death loop with failed hosts.
 1.0.8.50 | 2024-08-28 | Add: New target for script shedules: All hosts without a specific tag; Add: Optional teams notification for canceled jobs; Add: Add notes to single hosts in the extended view of the session host list; Add: Options to the schedules for autoscaling, script schedules, imaging: run on specific weeks in a month (advanced configuration of the schedules); Add: If a VM has the tag "AVD.AdvIgnoreDiskChange"="1", the disk type of the VM is not changed on start or deallocate (even autoscaling)
 1.0.8.40 | 2024-08-28 | Add: Support for shallow (fast) replication of images in galleries; Add: New role 'Host pool VM, user manager and remove hosts'; Add: Action log are now stored to log analytics after completition; Add: Option (Global settings) to show the dashboard as table instead of tiles; Fix: Send messages to all users of a hosts could failed with an arithmetic error message
 1.0.8.30 | 2024-07-29 | Add: Automatic detection of the gallery definitions accelerated network setting: The clone during the imaging process will inherit this setting; Add: Additional option to the Hydra [REST calls](#External-REST-Calls): Query scripts and collections and assign them to hosts; Update: Automatic versioning name for Gallery definition during the imaging improved